Thyraz/Sonos-Kids-Controller/README.md

 More details on Spotify web API search querys: https://developer.spotify.com/documentation/web-api/reference/search/search/#writing-a-query---guidelines

+### Apple Music or Amazon Music Unlimited:
+* Enter artist name and album name as they should be displayed in the UI.
+* Enter the album ID which can be discovered as described here: https://github.com/jishi/node-sonos-http-api#spotify-apple-music-and-amazon-music-experimental
+* Enter an artwork link for an artwork image (remember, you can open the UI on any browser, so you can use a desktop pc or an mobile phone to add items to the library and use copy and paste for artwork links.)
+A good source for album artworks is the iTunes Artwork Finder: https://bendodson.com/projects/itunes-artwork-finder/

+Pro Tip:
+As Amazon and Apple don't provide a full public API to search for content like Spotify does, adding AlbumIDs and artwork links through the UI might be time consuming and complicated. you can also edit the library by editing _server/config/data.json_ (created after you added the first content through the UI).
+The structure should be self-explaining.
+Just be sure to shutdown Sonos-Kids-Controller before editing the file, as the software might otherwise overwrite your changes with an in-memory copy of the data.
+Also a backup of the file might be a good idea, as the software might overwrite the file with an empty library on startup, when you have some syntax errors in your edits, preventing the data from loading.

 ## Autostart
 I use pm2 as process manager for node.js projects.